raowang87/raowang87.github.io/_posts/2013-07-03-welcome-to-jekyll.markdown

 #####Projects
 ------------------------------------------------------------------

 <h6>World Crisis Databbase  (Fall 2013)</h6>
  • Implemented the website to show world crisis data in Django and postgreSQL
+ • Built up abstract syntax tree from scratch
  • Integrated the knowledge of HTML, CSS and git management

 <h6>CREO Database Management System (Summer 2013)</h6>
  • Built up database management system for Campus Real Estate Office of the University of Texas
  • Implemented in APEX and SQL Developer Data Modeler offered by Oracle